wandreopoulos/deeplasmid/README.md

 ## Training

-The training and some testing data can be downloaded from https://portal.nersc.gov/dna/microbial/assembly/deeplasmid/ .
+The training data and some testing data can be downloaded from https://portal.nersc.gov/dna/microbial/assembly/deeplasmid/ .
-The training of the deeplasmid deep learning model was done on Cori at NERSC.
+The training of the deeplasmid deep learning model was done on Cori at NERSC with Tensorflow in 2021.
 These are the training steps:

 Get an salloc session with 48 hours allocation: